The Festival Team

 Due to ill health last year, Martin has retired from the official side of the V & T Committee – i.e. the onerous task of being Chair and Committee member – but he is still at the other end of a phone whenever we need him.
 For the Food & Drink Festival he has supported us with event ideas and chasing up to get the details confirmed and completed.
 However, he has not joined us for the Zoom meetings which have become necessary in this difficult days – Zooming is not his most favourite new invention 😊

-Chair of the Visitor & Tourism Group – a sub committee of the Steyning & District Community Partnership, of which she is also one of the directors.
-Reina looks after the admin/PR side of the Festival and is responsible for “nagging” to make sure deadlines are met !
+Director & Vice Chair of the Steyning & District Community Partnership, Reina heads up the admin/PR side of the Festival and is responsible for “nagging” to make sure deadlines are met !
 Reina enjoys working with the local magazines and newspapers who all give us such fantastic support, making sure as many people as possible know about the Festival.

-Eddie (on the left) is the owner of Cobblestone Walk – a major retail outlet within the town – and is another of our team who gives so much time and energy to the Festival, together with his expertise.
+Eddie is the owner of Cobblestone Walk – a major retail outlet within the town – and is another of our team who gives so much time and energy to the Festival, together with his expertise.
 In the past he also ran the Cobblestone Tea House, so food and drink is another of his great passions.
 He is an enthusiastic Steyning supporter and loves nothing better than volunteering his time for the benefit of the town.
-A much valued member of both the Partnership’s Visitor & Tourism Group and the Food & Drink Festival Committee.
+A much valued member of the Community Partnership’s Management Committee, The Visitor & Tourism Group and the Food & Drink Festival Committee plus being another of the Allotment Competition judges – a very busy man !

 Les – and his wife Louise – own The Artisan Bakehouse in Ashurst, 2018 winners of the Sussex Food & Drink Awards Best Eating Experience.
 As with all our Committee, Les is ultra busy running his own establishment and yet manages to give so much of his precious time/new ideas to the Festival.
 Being one of our Ashurst businesses, he makes sure his village plays an important part within the Festival.
-Check out the Ashurst Tasty Walk – an event which Les spear headed – together with all the wonderful special events that the Bakehouse hosts during the Festival season.
-Les is also another member of the Partnership’s Visitor & Tourism Group, and again much valued.
+Check out all the wonderful special workshops and events that the Bakehouse hosts during the Festival season.
+Les is also another much valued member of the Community Partnership’s Visitor & Tourism Group.

-Janice is another energetic member of the Visitor & Tourism Group, who this year has taken on the massive challenge of heading up Social Media for our Food & Drink Festival.
+Janice is another energetic member of the Food & Drink Festival Committee, who takes on the massive challenge of heading up Social Media for our Festival.
 With her wealth of experience both from her days of working in the hospitality industry and her many years as Worthing’s Tourism Development & Marketing Officer, Janice brings so much to our band of hard working Committee members.
 Living, with her husband, in the heart of Steyning, she is never slow in volunteering her precious time to help the town and is much valued by all.

-Alison has only recently moved to Steyning but has very quickly thrown herself into volunteering to help and support the town.
-As a new member of the Partnership Visitor & Tourism Group she was keen to step forward to join our Festival Committee as well.
-Steeped in experience of organising events & projects, she helps and assist within the Admin side of our event – especially the website – which is a huge part of the work.
-It also covers such areas as collecting all the data for the guide listing the offers and events,together with amassing the details of all the businesses involved.
-We are so pleased she moved to Steyning – do not know how we coped without her😊
+Alison recently moved to Steyning but very quickly threw herself into volunteering to help and support the town.
+As a member of the Community Partnership Visitor & Tourism Group, she also stepped forward to join our Festival Committee.
+Steeped in experience of organising events & projects, she helps and assists with the admin side of our event, plus organising the ever popular Springwells Charity Coffee Morning We are so pleased she moved to Steyning – do not know how we coped without her😊